Firestone Grand Prix of St. Petersburg

 See All Dates & Times

-North America’s premier open-wheel race series will hold its inaugural 2025 contest in St. Petersburg from February 28 through March 2, 2025, with a kick-off party on Thursday, February 27.
+North America’s premier open-wheel race series will hold its inaugural 2026 contest in St. Petersburg, Florida, from February 27 through March 1, 2026.

-For just a few days, the Firestone Grand Prix of St. Petersburg presented by RP Funding will transform downtown streets and the runway of Albert Whitted Airport into a 1.8-mile, 14-turn street-racing circuit.
-The event’s four days of parties and other festivities draws an estimated 200,000 fans.
+For just a few days, the Firestone Grand Prix of St. Petersburg will transform downtown streets and the runway of Albert Whitted Airport into a 1.8-mile, 14-turn street-racing circuit.
+The event’s days of parties and other festivities draw an estimated 200,000 fans.

 Book your hotel now

 The festival of speed has a jam-packed schedule both on and off the track.
-When not filled with the top-level, IndyCar series contestants, the circuit will entertain race fans with competition by four other motorsports series.
+When not filled with the top-level, NTT IndyCar series contestants, the circuit will entertain race fans with competition by several other motorsports series.

 The fun starts at 4 p.m.
 Thursday, Feb.
-27 – a day earlier than in past races, with an IndyCar Party in the Park in North Straub Park that is free and open to the public.
-The party will be attended by drivers and will include music, giveaways, food and drink, through 7 p.m. that evening.
+26, 2026, with an IndyCar Party in the Park in North Straub Park which is free and open to the public.
+The party will be attended by drivers and will include music, food and drink, through 7 p.m. that evening.
 It also offers a chance for fans to see race cars from each series up close.
-In addition, at 5 p.m., a 5K walk and run will be held on the racetrack.

 Throughout the Weekend (Friday, Saturday, Sunday)

-For the three days of racing, spectators can visit an IndyCar Series Fan Village, beer gardens, and a Speed Zone with interactive games and exhibits.
+During the three days of racing, spectators can visit the American Legion in Firestone Fan Village, beer gardens, and a Speed Zone with interactive games and exhibits.

 Ticket Information